openhab/openhab-addons/bundles/org.openhab.binding.tankerkoenig/README.md

 Either the web-request to Tankerkönig returned a failure or no valid response was received (this could be caused by a banned API-key).
 In both cases the Webservice and the Station(s) go OFFLINE.
-If the Tankerkönig return indicates an error a descriptive message (in German) is added next to the OFFLINE which will be displayed on the Webservice and Station(s) pages on Paper UI.
+If the Tankerkönig return indicates an error a descriptive message (in German) is added next to the OFFLINE which will be displayed on the Webservice and Station(s) pages on Main UI.
+For further investigation the API Explorer can be used to show all data-filds of the things.
 On the next receipt of a valid message Webservice and Station(s) will go ONLINE again.
 The scheduled polling of price-data is canceled in case of no valid response.
 Users should check the log for any reports to solve the reason for the OFFLINE status.